 The difference between palliative care and hospice

-One of the biggest misconceptions about palliative care is that it’s simply another name for hospice care.
-It’s not.
+One of the biggest misconceptions about palliative care is that it is simply another name for hospice care.
+It is not.

-In hospice care, patients forego all curative treatment, and the focus is on keeping the patient comfortable—not treating the illness.
-Plus, hospice care generally is provided—and covered by insurance—for 6 months or less.
+, patients forego all curative treatment, and the focus is on keeping the patient comfortable — not treating the illness.
+Plus, hospice care generally is provided — and covered by insurance — for six months or less.

-With palliative care, patients continue to undergo all curative treatment that is available, for as long as it’s appropriate.
-In addition, palliative care has no time limit; patients may receive palliative care services for as long as they require them, and it’s covered by most insurance plans for the duration.
+With palliative care, patients continue to undergo all curative treatment that is available, for as long as it is appropriate.
+In addition, palliative care has no time limit; patients may receive palliative care services for as long as they require them, and it is covered by most insurance plans for the duration.

 Learn more about palliative care at Emerson Hospital